PhilipSRobinson/mutyh/README.md

 This repository contains the source data and code to recreate figures in the manuscript and underage statistical modelling.

-Raw sequencing data can be accessed from:
+DNA sequencing data are deposited in the European Genome-Phenome Archive (EGA) with accession code: EGAD00001007958 and EGAD00001007997.

 ### Mutation Calling ###
 Mutation calling was undertaken using CaVEMan, Pindel, ASCAT, GRIDSS and TraFiC-mem.
 Further detail is provided in the manuscript.
 They were run as part of the Sanger pipeline and are all openly available here: https://github.com/cancerit/